 On the other hand, the city is usually under cloud cover in winter.
 It doesn’t snow very often in Paris, but it does rain a lot so I would recommend bringing a warm pair of waterproof boots.

 Regardless of the cold, as you can imagine, the City of Lights kicks it up a notch starting in November for the Christmas season.
 With decorations around the Champs Elysées and every restaurant serving vin chaud and other winter dishes, it may be cold outside but it will certainly warm your heart.
 (There is non-alcoholic vin chaud, but you likely won’t find that in a restaurant.)

 As a tourist, you will enjoy having the city’s main attractions all to yourself.
-Forget elbowing your neighbor to get a closer look at the Mona Lisa, museums like the Louvre and Palace of Versailles are a whole lot less crowded in winter.
+Forget elbowing your neighbour to get a closer look at the Mona Lisa, museums like the Louvre and Palace of Versailles are a whole lot less crowded in winter.

 After Christmas, the lights come down but the buzz continues.
 There is that other great event on the horizon: Valentine’s day in the City of Love.